North Kowloon Magistracy: Controversy over revitalisation scheme

 Much controversy had arisen in the bidding process of the Scheme.
 Cantonese opera 'big sister' Liza Wang Ming-Chun who led the Chinese Artist Association of Hong Kong had submitted a proposal of renovating the Magistracy into a Cantonese opera training and performance centre.
 Immediately before the announcement of the result, Wang claimed that her association's plan would be rejected and the outcome was already 'fixed'.
 Wang's outburst has caused much public outcry and as a result the chairman of the Advisory Committee on Revitalization of Historic Buildings, Bernard Charnwut Chan, had to clean up the rumours on air.

 On 17 February 2009, Liza Wang strongly protested against the result of the scheme, said she wanted to cry and threatened to take the matter up with then Chief Executive Donald Tsang.
 The emotional outburst had drawn a big audience from the public and the incident was reported in the media for days.
 It was later reported in the newspapers that the association's initial proposal had a comparable score to the ultimate winner SCAD, but fell short at the interview stage because Wang was unable to convince the Advisory Committee, with an estimated operating cost of $15 million and foreseeable difficulty in raising funds.

+In popular culture

+In legal or crime-themed movies or television set in Hong Kong, the building's courtrooms are sometimes used as stand-ins for other courts.
+A Guilty Conscience (2023), which was set in the High Court, was filmed in the North Kowloon Magistracy.